The SNO+ Experiment: Data Acquisition and Processing

 \subsection{Data Processing}

 In addition to the L1 files produced by the builder, the data pipeline can produce ``Level 2'' (L2) files containing events that satisfy additional criteria.
 This feature was designed to manage the large data rates expected in the scintillator phase of the experiment.
+The trigger threshold is continuously adjusted to stay within the data rate capacity.
 In the initial water phase, both L1 and L2 files were produced and archived in triplicate.
 In the future, it is anticipated that L2 files will be archived along with only a fraction of the L1 files.

 When a data run is completed and its files produced, a run metadata object is created and stored in a database.
 The metadata object contains the number of files produced, their names, and timestamps of the beginning and end of the run.
 In addition to the run metadata, the database also accumulates information on detector geometry, conditions, and calibration constants including: individual PMT states, PMT noise levels, active triggers, and trigger thresholds.
 This database information can be accessed at any point of the data pipeline, and can be used to configure subsequent analyses and simulations.